By Askr Svarte (Evgeny Nechkasov)

 The Road for All and None

-Askr Svarte (Evgeny Nechkasov, b.
-1991) is a Russian Traditionalist philosopher and pagan activist, the founding head of the Svarte Aske community and since 2019 an editor of the Foundation for Traditional Religions media resource.
+Askr Svarte (Evgeny Nechkasov) is a Russian Traditionalist philosopher, pagan activist, and the founding head of the Svarte Aske community.
 Descended from Bessarabian Germans exiled to Siberia in the early 20th century, since 2009 he has been a practicing pagan in the Germanic-Scandinavian tradition and an active voice in the rebirth of paganism in Russia and Europe.
-Nechkasov is the founding editor of the journal Warha and the author of multiple books, such as Polemos: The Dawn of Pagan Traditionalism (PRAV Publishing, 2020), the second volume of which is presented here in English for the first time, Gap: At the Left Hand of Odin (Fall of Man Press, 2019), and Gods in the Abyss: Essays on Heidegger, the Germanic Logos, and the Germanic Myth (Arktos, 2020).
-Since 2017, Nechkasov has been a featured guest in Russian print and TV media as an expert and defender of paganism and has delivered numerous public and academic lectures.
-He lives in Novosibirsk, West Siberia, Russia.
+Nechkasov is the founding editor of the journals Warha and Alföðr and since 2017 has been a featured guest in Russian media as an expert and defender of paganism.
+He is the author of numerous works in Russian and English, such as Gap: At the Left Hand of Odin (Fall of Man Press, 2019) and Gods in the Abyss: Essays on Heidegger, the Germanic Logos, and the Germanic Myth (Arktos, 2020).
+He lives in Novosibirsk, Russia.
+PRAV Publishing has published his Polemos: The Dawn of Pagan Traditionalism, Polemos II: Pagan Perspectives, and Tradition and Future Shock: Visions of a Future that Isn’t Ours.
+Nechkasov is a member of the editorial board of PRAV‘s series Passages: Studies in Traditionalism and Traditions.